-Again, I want to thank our volunteers who make Minnesota Hockey the premier development model in the country and all the wonderful hockey moms and dads who support their child in this great game.
+Again, I wish to thank our volunteers who make it possible for Minnesota Hockey to be the premier development model in the USA and the mothers and fathers who support their hockey players to enjoy our game to the fullest.

 See you at the rink,